eric-krishna/DDMEutils/README.md

 1 `insp_outlier()`
 ------------------

-Created by Gabriel Motta for outlier detection in time series, based on `anomalize` package.
+Written by Gabriel Motta for outlier detection in time series, based on `anomalize` package.
 S3 methods are defined for `ts` and `data.frame` objects.

 ### Unidimensional time series